AslanEminovi/mulk-privacy/index.md

 - Improve app performance and fix bugs
 - Process subscription payments (via Apple)

+## AI Portfolio Assistant

+Mülk includes an AI-powered assistant that can answer questions about your portfolio.
+When you use this feature:

+- Your portfolio data (property values, rental income, etc.) is sent to OpenAI’s API to generate personalized insights
+- OpenAI processes this data solely to respond to your queries
+- OpenAI does **not** store your data and does **not** use API data to train their models
+- You can use the app without the AI feature if you prefer not to share data with OpenAI

+For more information, see OpenAI’s API Data Usage Policy.

 ## Data Sharing

-**We do NOT share your personal data with any third parties.**
+**We do NOT share your personal data with any third parties for marketing or advertising purposes.**

 Your data is stored securely and is never sold, rented, or shared with:
 - Advertisers
 - Data brokers
 - Marketing companies
-- Any other third parties

 ### Service Providers

 We use the following services only for app functionality:
 - **Supabase**: Secure database and authentication (your data is encrypted)
 - **Apple**: App Store and subscription processing
 - **RevenueCat**: Subscription management (only processes payment status, not your portfolio data)
+- **OpenAI**: AI assistant feature (processes portfolio data only when you use the AI chat)

 ## Data Storage & Security